 The Clinic’s affiliated faculty and staff support Clinic students and clients with world-class expertise ranging from patent and copyright law to electronic privacy and online speech.

-Read about the Samuelson Clinic’s recent projects, events, and faculty news in our summer newsletter.
+Read about the Samuelson Clinic’s recent projects, events, and faculty news in our winter newsletter.

 Samuelson Clinic students regularly work with organizations at the forefront of law and technology policy in the public interest.
 Past Clinic clients include: